diego-chacon16/freedom_debt_relief_marketing_analysis/README.md

 + This project evaluates the effectiveness of a recent $5 million Marketing campaign conducted by Freedom Debt Relief.
 The analysis spans five months, with the campaign occurring in the third month.
 + The objective is to present insights to Marketing, Sales, and Operations regarding the success of the campaign.
++ Using the datasets given:

+1. Provide a quantitative assessment of whether the marketing campaign was successful.
+How and why did you choose your specific success metric(s)?
+2. Based on the provided data, how would you recommend campaign strategy be adjusted in the future to improve performance?
+3. How do you think campaign performance would have changed if we did not run the campaign in Month 3, but instead postponed it until month 6?
+Provide an incremental number versus your result in Question #1.

 ### Notebook Content